azizamirsaidova/Restaurant-Recommendation-System/README.md

 # Restaurant-Recommendation-System
 Video Presentation: https://www.youtube.com/watch?v=CVYpkCNOTzI&t=18s.

-A recommendation system for restaurants using collaborative filtering (CF).
-We will be using the Yelp Dataset for this.
+A recommendation system for restaurants utilizing Yelp DataSet and applying collaborative filtering (CF) for modeling.

-The project is divided in 3 jupyter notebooks
+The project is divided in 3 jupyter notebooks:

 ## 1. Getting Data Ready
 Here we explore data.
 Do some simple null handling and type casting.
 As the data size is too big to load on RAM, we send data into a SQLite database chunk by chunk.
 This database can be later used for EDA and Modelling.
 We are using yelp dataset for this project.
 The Yelp dataset is a subset of yelp's businesses, reviews, and user data for use in personal, educational, and academic purposes.